rocket-pool/RPIPs/RPIPs/RPIP-43.md

 SHALL serve as the target of beacon chain withdrawal credentials for Rocket Pool validators deposited after this RPIP is implemented.

-- A node operator SHALL be able to deploy at most one megapool contract
+- A node operator SHALL be able to deploy at most one megapool contract per node
     - This MAY be combined with the deposit of their first validator
 - Megapool contracts MUST be upgradable using a proxy pattern; a megapool's proxy implementation contract SHALL be called the megapool's "delegate"